covertg/PyDDM/doc/faqs.rst

   simulate one pdf per potential combination of conditions.
 For example, if you are using 200 different coherence values, then PyDDM will need to simulate 200 different pdfs for each call you make to :meth:`.Model.solve`.
-This also compounds multiplicativly: if you have 200 coherence conditions and 10 reward conditions, you will get :math:`200 \times 10=2000` pdf simulations per call to :meth:`.Model.solve`.
+This also compounds multiplicatively: if you have 200 coherence conditions and 10 reward conditions, you will get :math:`200 \times 10=2000` pdf simulations per call to :meth:`.Model.solve`.
 During fitting, :meth:`.Model.solve` is